mpellicc/React-Studies/React-Ant/react-ant-ts/README.md

 Creating a product is made by a simple form that change the list in the state of the Products component.

 ###### Disclaimer: this is not finished yet, but the description is about the completed app.
-At the moment, some functionalities may miss.
+At the moment, some functionalities may miss/not work.